Small Group Questions

 PSALM 120 - Deliver Me, O Lord (A Song of Ascents)

-- What is your favorite road trip album, song of artist?
+- What is your favorite road trip album,

 - How can words trap someone?
 Do you feel like you are trapped by someone’s words?
 If words are this powerful, how should we speak to one another?